RJM013/GraniteStatePhoto/README.md

 ## License

-All rights reserved © 2025 Granite State Photo
+All rights reserved © 2025 603 In Focus